-- 3.11 There is potential for joint working with relevant external organisations whose objectives complement those of the strategy partnership to develop projects and initiatives that can maximise benefits for the river corridor.
-This includes not only provision of better physical links to the river from the city, and from the river to the wider countryside both up- and downstream, but also the need for more 'joined up thinking' in the approach to issues like health and well-being, including mental health issues, and economic development. - 3.12 More effective joint working with key partners may also help identify additional sources of project funding, and it is recognised that funding bids are more likely to be successful when supported by a range of partner organisations. - 3.13 Current and potential partners will depend on the nature of the projects delivered in the strategy.
-They include the following (not an exhaustive list): the Greater Norwich Growth Board which agrees Community Infrastructure Levy spending; Norfolk Trails in relation to access related projects, in particular making connections between the riverside walk and Norfolk Trails network; Natural England where consent is required for specific projects; Wild Anglia in relation to delivery of environment projects; Norwich Fringe in relation to the delivery of environment and access projects; Visit Norwich in relation to delivery of leisure and tourism projects or activities; Norwich BID in relation to business development and promotion: Norfolk Wildlife Trust in relation to biodiversity related projects; Anglian Water and the Environment Agency in relation to water quality; Active Norfolk and Healthy Norfolk in relation to encouraging greater levels of activity and wellbeing; and Heritage Lottery Fund in relation to projects with heritage potential.
+3.11 There is potential for joint working with relevant external organisations whose objectives complement those of the strategy partnership to develop projects and initiatives that can maximise benefits for the river corridor.
+This includes not only provision of better physical links to the river from the city, and from the river to the wider countryside both up- and downstream, but also the need for more 'joined up thinking' in the approach to issues like health and well-being, including mental health issues, and economic development.

+3.12 More effective joint working with key partners may also help identify additional sources of project funding, and it is recognised that funding bids are more likely to be successful when supported by a range of partner organisations.

+3.13 Current and potential partners will depend on the nature of the projects delivered in the strategy.
+They include the following (not an exhaustive list): the Greater Norwich Growth Board which agrees Community Infrastructure Levy spending; Norfolk Trails in relation to access related projects, in particular making connections between the riverside walk and Norfolk Trails network; Natural England where consent is required for specific projects; Historic England and potentially the Heritage Lottery Fund in relation to projects that have an historic environment element; the Norwich Fringe Project in relation to the delivery of environment and access projects; Visit Norwich in relation to delivery of leisure and tourism projects or activities; Norwich BID in relation to business development and promotion: Norfolk Wildlife Trust in relation to biodiversity related projects; Anglian Water and the Environment Agency in relation to water quality; Active Norfolk and Healthy Norfolk in relation to encouraging greater levels of activity and wellbeing; and Heritage Lottery Fund in relation to projects with heritage potential.
 The RWSP has already worked with some of these bodies in developing the strategy and will continue to work with key partners and organisations where this can add value to the strategy.
+Local community groups and stakeholder groups can also play an important role in the design and delivery of projects and in some cases it may be appropriate for projects to be community led, dependent on the nature of specific projects.